Perspective | The Taylor Heinicke experience is nerve-racking, but it’s giving Washington a chance

 This time, Washington has risen from 2-6 to 6-6.
 A year ago, the team went from 2-7 to 6-7 en route to winning the NFC East with a 7-9 record.
 It wouldn’t be wise to expect another playoff appearance with a losing record.
 The bar isn’t as low as it was last year, not with Dallas (next week’s opponent) leading the division at 8-4 and a cluster of seven teams all within a game of each other as they vie for the sixth and seventh playoff spots in the NFC.

 As Week 13 ends, Washington and San Francisco — both of whom have 6-6 records — occupy those last two spots.
-Philadelphia (6-7) is a half-game back, and the Eagles play Washington twice down the stretch.
+Philadelphia (6-7) is a half-game back, and the Eagles play Washington twice over the next four weeks.
 Atlanta, Carolina, Minnesota and New Orleans are 5-7.
 It’s going to be an epic race of mediocrity.

 Nevertheless, it should be a fun one.
-Washington closes the season with five straight games against the division: Philadelphia twice, Dallas twice and a finale against the New York Giants, who are only two games back despite a 4-8 record.
+Washington closes the season with five straight games against the division: Philadelphia twice, Dallas twice and a finale against the New York Giants, who are only two games back of the final playoff spot despite a 4-8 record.
 Washington is close enough to the Cowboys to think the East hasn’t been decided, and if it can win at home next Sunday, the division race gets awfully interesting.
 But it’s hard to look too far ahead with this team.
 You should anticipate all of these remaining games being similar to the twin 17-15 wins the players have squeaked out the past two weeks.

 In the victory against Seattle on “Monday Night Football,” it was the defense that gave up a ridiculous late touchdown drive, then rallied to stop a two-point conversion attempt.